seven-dillenia/DAI-Codex/assets/codex/creatures/behemoth.md

 We could have held off a battering ram, but the behemoth?
 It took the gate off at the hinges.
 Then it screamed.
 Not a roar or growl—a scream, all rage and pain.
 As I drew my blade, all I could think was: "There's a templar in there".
 Somewhere in that thing was a brother or sister of the Order; every fiber of my soul was crying out to them.
 But whoever it might have been, whoever's son or daughter, they were lost to us, swallowed by corruption and lies.
 I helped the only way I could, the only way any of us can.
 We must end their suffering.
 And, Maker willing, we must try to remember them as they were.

-—From the reports of Knight-Captain Veddir, tactical consideration for the Inquisition
+——From the reports of Knight-Captain Veddir, tactical consideration for the Inquisition